portworx/px-docs/share-vol-for-nfs.md

 sidebar: home_sidebar
 ---

-This guide demonstrate Create a shared docker volume from PX and share it via NFS.
+This guide demonstrate creating a shared docker volume from PX and share it via NFS.
 In this setup, PX containers are running on three nodes (suse01, suse04, susue05).
 And the nfs clients are kabo1, kabo21.